Jamesliangk9/unsw-restech.github.io/docs/using_katana/monitor_jobs.md

 !!!
 Note
     'cat' is used here to display the contents of the file.
 You can also use 'nano' to view it.

-If you don’t know where your output file is, use `qstat -xf JOBID` and look for `Output_Path`.
+If you don't know where your output file is, use `qstat -xf JOBID` and look for `Output_Path`.
 For example:

 ```bash
 [z1234567@katana2:~]$ qstat -xf 4682962